ethanwaggoner/Incident-Response-PII-Scanner/README.md

 # Overview

+Let’s say you get an alert that a client’s PC is infected by malware and is sending command and control traffic to a suspicious IP address.
+After isolating the affected PC, one of your first questions should be: Was any sensitive data compromised?
+One step in this process is to check if the PC contained PII.
+The stolen PII could be used in identity theft, and it is important if not required to notify any of the effected people.

-PII Scanner is an application designed to search for Personally Identifiable Information (PII) within various file types in a specified directory.
+This scanner is an application designed to search for Personally Identifiable Information (PII) within various file types in a specified directory.
 The application allows users to customize the scanning configurations, add custom search patterns, and view the results.

 ## Features